Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Figure.7 Percentage of time spent on professional activities by university faculty

-Source: Ministry of Education, Culture, Sports, Science and Technology, Survey on Full-time Equivalent Data at Universities and Other Institutions in FY 2008 (summary)
+Source: Ministry of Education, Culture, Sports, Science and Technology, Survey on full-time equivalent data at universities, etc., FY 2008 (summary)

 We continued our survey on the current status of the number of researchers in Japan by academic discipline.
 Table 1 shows the results.
 In the fields of science, engineering, and agriculture, there was no significant change in both the number of FTE researchers and the number of HC researchers.
 However, in the health field, which is assumed to be more closely related to drug discovery research capabilities, the number of HC researchers increased significantly (from 48,058 in 2002 to 65,585 in 2018), while the number of FTE researchers decreased (from 22,237 in 2002 to 19,519 in 2018).
 The number of FTE researchers decreased (from 22,237 in 2002 to 19,519 in 2018).